ThibaultDieudonne/RiotMatchmaking/README.md

 3) Comparating values

-For both our parameters we compute the standard deviation for the B(b) values stored.
+For both our parameters we compute the standard deviation for the B(b) values stored (riot_sd and model_sd for both winning and losing players).

 It is important to check if the whole games are imbalanced because it would produce biased results for team making analysis.

 We expect riot_sd and model_sd values to be the same, because separating winning and losing players shouldn't have a strong impact on game result.

-Then, we compare standard deviations for m(G) values.
+Then, we compare standard deviations for m(G) values (riot_balance and model_balance).
 It is also important, because some games could be rigged in the opposite way as expected to compensate for the average values.

 Finally, we compare average values on both samples for our two parameters.